saif317/braingenix/README.md

 ## A Simple Search Engine

-[Estate Observer](https://estate-observer.vercel.app/) is an app for finding estate available for buying or renting, you can filter your searches of the estates and find the proper home for yourself
+[Braingenix](https://braingenix.vercel.app/) is a simple search engine app, you can use it to search for anything on the internet using [Google Search API](https://rapidapi.com/apigeek/api/google-search3/)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) , The Styling is made with [Chakra-ui](https://chakra-ui.com/) and [Emotion](https://emotion.sh/docs/introduction) , The App is deployed on [Vercel](https://vercel.com/)
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) , The Styling is made with [TailwindCSS](https://tailwindcss.com/) , The App is deployed on [Vercel](https://vercel.com/)

 you can visit the website at [https://estate-observer.vercel.app/](https://estate-observer.vercel.app/)